percona/portal-doc/docs/advisors/checks/mongodb-collections-fragmented.md

 >
 >  Always have an up-to-date backup before performing server maintenance such as the compact operation.
 >
-> For more details on the `compact` command, refer to [MongoDB Documentation](https://www.mongodb.com/docs/manual/reference/command/compact/).
+> For more details on the `compact` command, see the [MongoDB Documentation](https://www.mongodb.com/docs/manual/reference/command/compact/).

 **Resync the node:**